boltops-tools/jack/README.md

 Note that the gem is called jack-eb but the actual command that is installed is called `jack`.
 If you are installing jack with RubyGems you will need to handle installing the additional dependencies yourself.

-Full installation instructions are on the [Installation docs](http://jack-eb.com/docs/install/).
+More installation instructions are on the [Installation docs](http://jack-eb.com/docs/install/).

 ## Conventions